LeomaiaJr/venvkiller/INSTALL.md

-# Installing VenvKiller
+# Installing venvkiller

-VenvKiller is a Python utility to find and delete Python virtual environments to free up disk space.
+venvkiller is a Python utility to find and delete Python virtual environments to free up disk space.

 ## Requirements